idemeum/idemeum-docs-vue.github.io/remote-access/windows-active-domain-configuration.md

 dsacls "CN=NTAuthCertificates,CN=Public Key Services,CN=Services,CN=Configuration,$DomainDN" /I:T /G "$($SamAccountName):WP;cACertificate;"
 ```

-#### Do not allow interactive login for idemeum service account
+### Do not allow interactive login for idemeum service account
-The Idemeum service account is only needed to authenticate over LDAP.
+idemeum service account is only needed to authenticate over LDAP.
 We should not allow interactive login using this account, like your regular users.
 In order to restrict the interactive login we need to create a new Group Policy Object (GPO) linked to your entire domain, and then deny it interactive login.

-**Step 1**: Create the Group Policy object
+#### Step 1: Create the Group Policy object

-Open a PowerShell prompt and change the $GPOName variable below to your desired GPO name, or leave the recommended name:
+Open a PowerShell prompt and change the `$GPOName` .variable below to your desired GPO name, or leave the recommended name:

 ``` powershell
 $GPOName="Block svc-idemeum Interactive Login"